ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Any of the three forms described below MAY be used at the convenience of the claim sender.
 The receiver of this claim MUST be able to handle all three forms.

+Note that the "hwmodel" {{hwmodel}}, "oemboot" {(oemboot}} and "dbgstat" {{dbgstat}} claims depend on this claim.

+Sometimes one manufacturer will acquire or merge with another.
+Depending on the situation and use case newly manfactured devices may continue to use the old OEM ID or switch to the new one.
+This is left to the discretion of the manufacturers, but they should consider how it affects the above-mentioned claims and the attestation eco-system for their devices.
+The considerations are the same for all three forms of OEMID.

 #### Random Number Based OEMID

 The random number based OEMID MUST always be 16 bytes (128 bits) long.